nmshd/documentation/_docs_explore/23-privacy.md

 # Privacy Introduction

-There are multiple laws, regulations, user and organizational viewpoints to consider.
-Enmeshed aligns with the European General Data Protection Regulation (GDPR), which in Germany is referred to as the “Datenschutz-Grundverordnung (DSGVO)”.
+There are multiple laws, regulations, user and organizational viewpoints to consider. enmeshed aligns with the European General Data Protection Regulation (GDPR), which in Germany is referred to as the “Datenschutz-Grundverordnung (DSGVO)”.

 ## What is Personal Data / Personally Identifiable Information?